 While the precise allocation to foreign stocks will differ from one investor to another, the worst thing anyone can do is flip flop between having too much exposure and not enough.
 So once you've settled on a number that suits your comfort level, stick with it.
 Don't make the mistake of trying to outsmart the markets by jumping in and out of foreign stocks.

-One last thing: it's important to make sure your international investments are spread around various regions and countries.
-Putting 25% of your money in say, China, and the rest in the Dow Jones, isn't what international diversification is all about.
-Make sure you have evenly balanced exposure across Europe, Asia and emerging markets.
+One last thing: it's important to make sure your international investments are spread across various regions and countries.
+Putting 25% of your money in say, China, and the rest in the Dow Jones isn't what international diversification is all about.
+Make sure you have evenly balanced exposure across Europe, Asia, and emerging markets.

-There are many different ways to spread our your international investments across multiple countries.
-Often times, exchange-traded funds (ETFs) and global mutual funds are the easiest ways, since they don't involve buying individual stocks or using foreign brokerage accounts.
+There are many different ways to spread out your international investments across multiple countries.
+Often times, exchange-traded funds (ETFs) and global mutual funds are the easiest ways since they don't involve buying individual stocks or using foreign brokerage accounts.

 The Vanguard FTSE All-World Ex-U.S. ETF (NYSE: VEU) is one of the most popular and lowest cost options with holdings around the world.
 When selecting funds like these, investors should ensure that they're not buying more exposure to U.S. markets, since they already have build up exposure in the rest of their portfolio.
 Stick to "ex-U.S." funds to do so.

 Investors should keep an eye on expense ratios when selecting these funds since these expenses are the easiest aspect to control when it comes to generating returns.
 Seemingly small expenses can quickly add up to tens of thousands of dollars or more over a lifetime of investing.